TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 .. opcode:: IMPORT_STAR

-   Loads all symbols not starting with ``'_'`` directly from the module TOS to the local namespace.
+   Loads all symbols not starting with ``'_'`` directly kutoka the module TOS to the local namespace.
 The module is popped after loading all names.
-This opcode implements ``from module import *``.
+This opcode implements ``kutoka module agiza *``.

 .. opcode:: POP_BLOCK

-   Removes one block from the block stack.
+   Removes one block kutoka the block stack.
 Per frame, there is a stack of blocks, denoting :keyword:`try` statements, and such.

 .. opcode:: POP_EXCEPT

-   Removes one block from the block stack.
+   Removes one block kutoka the block stack.
 The popped block must be an exception handler block, as implicitly created when entering an except handler.
-In addition to popping extraneous values from the frame stack, the last three popped values are used to restore the exception state.
+In addition to popping extraneous values kutoka the frame stack, the last three popped values are used to restore the exception state.

 .. opcode:: POP_FINALLY (preserve_tos)

    Cleans up the value stack and the block stack.
-If *preserve_tos* is not ``0`` TOS first is popped from the stack and pushed on the stack after performing other stack operations:
+If *preserve_tos* is not ``0`` TOS first is popped kutoka the stack and pushed on the stack after performing other stack operations:

-   * If TOS is ``NULL`` or an integer (pushed by :opcode:`BEGIN_FINALLY` or :opcode:`CALL_FINALLY`) it is popped from the stack.
+   * If TOS is ``NULL`` or an integer (pushed by :opcode:`BEGIN_FINALLY` or :opcode:`CALL_FINALLY`) it is popped kutoka the stack.
-   * If TOS is an exception type (pushed when an exception has been raised) 6 values are popped from the stack, the last three popped values are used to restore the exception state.
-An exception handler block is removed from the block stack.
+   * If TOS is an exception type (pushed when an exception has been raised) 6 values are popped kutoka the stack, the last three popped values are used to restore the exception state.
+An exception handler block is removed kutoka the block stack.

    It is similar to :opcode:`END_FINALLY`, but doesn't change the bytecode counter nor raise an exception.
 Used for implementing :keyword:`break`,